QBio Symposium 2025

 | 16:45 | Closing |

-| Dr. Myrna de Rooij | Utrecht University |
+Dr. Myrna de Rooij | Utrecht University |

 | Dr. Myrna de Rooij is an Assistant Professor at Utrecht University’s Institute for Risk Assessment Sciences.
 She has a background in Exposure Science, Veterinary Medicine, and Epidemiology.
-She currently studies environmental, human, and animal health. | |
+She currently studies environmental, human, and animal health. |

-| Dr. ir.
+Dr. ir.
 Janna Barel | Utrecht University |

-| Dr. Janna Barel is an Assistant Professor researching the interactions of plants and soil. | |
+| Dr. Janna Barel is an Assistant Professor researching the interactions of plants and soil. | ||

-| Dr. Emilia Hannula | Leiden University |
+Dr. Emilia Hannula | Leiden University |

 | Dr. Emilia Hannula is an Associate Professor at Leiden University where she studies soil fungi and soil ecology.
-She is leading the soil ecology group at Leiden University, and is also leading a consortium which connects human microbiomes to soil microbiomes. | |
+She leads the soil ecology group and a consortium connecting human microbiomes to soil microbiomes. |

-| Prof. dr. Guus Velders | Utrecht University |
+Prof. dr. Guus Velders | Utrecht University & RIVM |

-| Dr. Guus Melders is a Professor at Utrecht University where he teaches on air quality and climate interactions.
-He is also a senior scientist at RIVM, where he does ozone layer and air quality modeling.
-In 2016, he contributed valuable research to the Montreal Protocol. | |
+| Prof. dr. Guus Velders is a Professor at Utrecht University where he teaches on air quality and climate interactions.
+He is also a senior scientist at RIVM and contributed important research to the Montreal Protocol in 2016. |